 When should I aerate?

 Aeration is most effective when done every Fall, (but is also beneficial in the Spring) especially when done in conjunction with overseeding and fertilizing.
-Aeration services are available as a stand-alone service or as part of the Elite or Platinum treatment packages.
+Aeration services are available as a stand-alone service or as part of our Elite or Platinum treatment packages.

 What makes your services different from the competitor?